Writing in the Dark Workshop:

 Great science fiction and fantasy stories take place in worlds that seem real to the reader, no matter that they are inhabited by spell-casting wizards or marauding space aliens, or that they contain floating cities or enchanted forests.
 The invented worlds of fantasy and science fiction are often as compelling and essential to the plot as the characters that inhabit them.
 So it is fitting for authors, when beginning a new work, to first take time to develop a believable and consistent place for their story to unfold.
 Their readers will thank them for it.

-In this twelve-hour (two-day) workshop, award-winning science fiction writer, David Marusek, author of Counting Heads and “The Wedding Album,” will explore the issues and techniques of worldbuilding for science fiction and fantasy short stories, novels, and screenplays.
+In this workshop, award-winning science fiction writer, David Marusek, author of Counting Heads and “The Wedding Album,” will explore the issues and techniques of worldbuilding for science fiction and fantasy short stories, novels, and screenplays.
 Both beginning and experienced writers are encouraged to attend.
-The workshop sessions will include lecture, discussion, worldbuilding exercises, individual writing time, sharing our work, and the opportunity for a one-on-one consulting session with Mr. Marusek.
+The workshop session will include lecture, discussion, worldbuilding exercises, individual writing time, sharing our work, and the opportunity for a one-on-one consulting session with Mr. Marusek.

 Some of the areas of worldbuilding to be explored include: